 For any additional queries, please contact: firstname.lastname@example.org

-We have two dedicated classrooms as well as the Everyone Succeeds Cente (ESC)where students are welcome if they require a quieter, more secure atmosphere at break and lunch times.
+We have two dedicated classrooms on the Learning Support corridor, as well as the Everyone Succeeds Centre (ESC) where students are welcome if they require a quieter, more secure atmosphere at break and lunch times.
+There is also a dedicated computer area the pupils can access during break times and will be used during some lessons to aid learning.

-We offer a weekly SEND homework club which is staffed in the Library to help students complete independent study.
+We offer a weekly SEND homework club which is staffed in the Library to help student’s complete independent study and a games club.

-English Excel classes follow a topic-based approach suited to their age group which covers the objectives that the students struggled to secure in Year 6.
-Additionally, they also access some of the same schemes of work as their year group, but these are at a condensed, slower and more supported level.
+The English Excel class follows a scaffolded approach of the schools English curriculum.
+We will look at the same genres of books, poems and extracts as others in the year group but at a more supported level.
+The Excel lessons are tailored to each class and cover gaps in learning from KS2.
 Students are prepared and supported for assessment through breaking learning down into understandable and accessible stages and through different representations and ways of delivery.
 For example, if Year 7 are studying Shakespeare, the Excel class will read simplified texts, watch animated versions and do a range of visual representations of the story before delving into the language and features.

 The students’ progress of their reading and spelling age will be regularly reviewed, together with their overall progress in English against the criteria in the following Progress Ladders.